Manage event subscriptions (Recommended)

 Merge Content

-Select the dimensions for merging from the Subscription Scope of the selected Subscription Type.
+Select the merge dimension from the Subscription Scope of Subscription Type.

 Denoise

-• Conditional trigger, suppress after trigger: After a notification triggers a set number of times (default: 5) within a period (default: 5 minutes), notifications are muted for a mute period (default: 5 minutes).
-This cycle repeats.
+• Conditional trigger, suppress after trigger: If a notification is triggered a certain number of times (default: 5) within a specific period (default: 5 minutes), a mute period (default: 5 minutes) is entered.
+During the mute period, no duplicate notifications are sent.
+After the mute period ends, this process repeats.

-• Direct trigger, no suppression (use system default anti-storm settings): Sends a notification immediately for every alert.
+• Direct trigger, no suppression (use system default anti-storm settings): A notification is sent immediately when an alert is triggered.

 Note